LittleHeronCodes/Lazy2/devnotes.md

 - [ ] Test build in **R 4.3.0**
 - [ ] Backward compatibility for breaking changes
 - [ ] Update DESCRIPTION
+- [ ] Check if deprecation works the way I think it would
 - [x] All functions used frequently in last two projects.
 - [x] Descriptions in all functions.
 - [x] Read last reference article on releasing R package.